Sheidow Park, South Australia: Transport

 Sheidow Park is located close to the major north–south thoroughfares of South Road and Londsdale Highway.
 Additionally, the area is serviced by Adelaide Metro bus routes.
 It is also close to a major entrance to the Southern Expressway.

 Sheidow Park also has great access via the Hallet Cove train station to the city.

 Location attractions

 It's less than 15 minutes driving to Christies or O’Sullivan Beaches but 5 minutes drive to Hallett Cove Beach and Conservation Park (and the boardwalk offering dramatic sea and coastal views).
 In 15 to 17 minutes you can be at the Port Noarlunga foreshore, or venture northwards to Brighton Beach and enjoy the cafe lifestyle.
 McLaren Vale's food and wine country is just 20 to 25 minutes away, and in 15 minutes you can drive south to the Onkaparinga River National Park to enjoy hiking, camping, rock climbing or a picnic.

 Southbank Boulevard Reserve offers play and barbecue facilities within the suburb itself, and Marino Conservation Park is also nearby.

-Shopping

-You have terrific shopping options, being able to get on the (Southern) Expressway or Lonsdale Road and shoot down to Westfield Marion, Hallett Cove Shopping Centre, Bunnings or Colonnades.
-There are also local shops within Trott Park, which includes IGA supermarket, hairdressers, cafe, take away & restaurant.
-This shopping complex services both Sheidow Park & Trott Park residents.